Saifali4604/Traffic/README.md

 # Adaptive and Sustainable Traffic Management System
-A project for BIT hackathon
+A project for BIT hackathon [july 2024]

 ## Abstract:
 In urban environments, efficient traffic management is crucial for safety, convenience, and environmental sustainability.
 Our project aims to develop a smart traffic system that adapts to real-time conditions and enhances road safety through several innovative features: